dgomez04/dagm_dabs_demo/README.md

 ### User-Defined Functions
 - `categorize_trip_distance`: Categorizes trips as Short (<2 miles), Medium (2-10 miles), or Long (>10 miles)

+## CI/CD Pipeline

+The project uses GitHub Actions for continuous integration and deployment with environment-specific workflows:

+### Pull Request Workflow (Dev Environment)
+When you create a pull request to `main`:
+1. ✅ **Run Unit Tests** - Tests must pass with 80%+ pass rate
+2. ✅ **Deploy to Dev** - Deploy bundle to dev environment
+3. ✅ **Run Pipeline in Dev** - Execute the taxi pipeline in dev for validation

+### Merge to Main Workflow (Prod Environment)
+When you merge to `main`:
+1. ✅ **Run Unit Tests** - Tests must pass with 80%+ pass rate
+2. ✅ **Deploy to Prod** - Deploy bundle to production environment
+3. ✅ **Run Pipeline in Prod** - Execute the taxi pipeline in production

+This ensures:
+- All code is tested before deployment
+- Dev environment is used for validation during PR review
+- Production deployments only happen from the main branch
+- Scheduled execution only runs in production

 ## Testing

 The project includes a comprehensive test suite following Databricks testing best practices: